Moral Courage: The Most Important Leadership Characteristic

 What is Moral Courage in Leadership?

-Courage in leadership is doing what’s right, despite being afraid of risking negative repercussions.
+Courage in leadership is doing what’s right, despite being afraid of the potential negative repercussions.

 Fear is the most common reason people give when they avoid being courageous.
 Think about how you feel when you watch a leader who demonstrates personal courage.
 Most likely, you will trust that leader more.

-Courage comes from being very clear about essential values and working to achieve goals that are consistent with those values.
+Courage stems from being very clear about essential values and working to achieve goals that align with those values.

 Ultimately, every leader has the choice to either lead with courage or lead without it.